Custom Fit Dentures in San Antonio

 Avoiding Tooth Loss

 While dentures and implants are effective at replacing functionality after a tooth extraction, the best possible solution is to avoid losing a tooth in the first place.
-Sometimes an extraction can be avoided with proper oral health.
+Sometimes an extraction can be avoided with proper oral health and consistent dental care.

 Even if a tooth does become infected, it can often be saved with a procedure like a root canal.
-A root canal allows you to keep your tooth – thereby eliminating the need for a replacement tooth.
-A root canal also can prevent the infection from spreading into gum tissue and negative impacting your nearby remaining teeth.
+A root canal allows you to keep your tooth — thereby eliminating the need for a replacement tooth.
+Root canal therapy can also prevent the infection from spreading into gum tissue and negatively impacting your nearby remaining teeth.